 Tell your friends that you have a strange calculator that turns numbers backwards.
-What secret number do you have to enter to make
+What secret number do you have to enter to make 141 414 turn around?

 Use 4 four times with simple operations so that you get the answer 12.
 Can you make 15, 16 and 17 too?

 Find out what a Deca Tree is and then work out how many leaves there will be after the woodcutter has cut off a trunk, a branch, a twig and a leaf.